wondergrandma/BDS_DATABASE/README.md

 Pwd's in hash format -- DONE

-Sign up window with pwd authentication --
+Sign up window with pwd authentication -- DONE

 User role and new schema -- DONE